ETC5512: Instruction to Open Data

 Learning to code

-When you are getting started if can be useful check your basic understanding of what each piece of code does.
+When you are getting started you should check your understanding of what each piece of code does.
+Some tips:

-Then go back and add comments to your code to explain what the different pieces do.
+Then to consolidate your learning, go back and add comments to your code using the # to explain what the different lines do.

-1. Try finding examples of each of the different flavours of data we discussed in class.
+4. Find examples of the different flavours of open data we discussed in class.

 • Find the license information